Build a commercial terrace on public property

 Vegetation

-You must put natural flowers on a minimum of 20 percent of the perimeter of the terrace.
+You must put plants on a minimum of 20 percent of the perimeter of the terrace.
 However, planters and flower boxes hung from railings must not hinder traffic.

 Restrictions